mlr3mbo: Bayesian Optimization in R: Bayesian Optimization

-In the context of BO, it is typically assumed that $f$ is expensive to evaluate, and the total number of function evaluations is limited by a budget.
+In the context of BO, it is typically assumed that $f$ is black-box, usually non-convex, and expensive to evaluate, and the total number of function evaluations is limited by a budget.
 At the core of BO is an SM $\fh$, which provides an inexpensive, probabilistic approximation of the expensive black-box function $f$ and which is iteratively updated and refined.
 BO is a global optimization algorithm that usually proceeds as follows:

-\begin{enumerate} \item Sample an initial design from $\X$ and evaluate it with $f$ to obtain\\ $\mathcal{D}_0 = \{(\xv^{(0, 1)}, y^{(0, 1)}), \ldots, \xv^{(0, n_\text{init})}, y^{(0, n_\text{init})})\}$ with $y^{(0, j)} = f(\xv^{(0, j)})$. $\mathcal{D}_t$ is called the ``archive''. \item For $t = 0, 1, 2, \dots$ repeat: \begin{enumerate} \item Fit an SM $\fh$ on the current archive $\mathcal{D}_t$ or update it with the newly added points. \item Establish an acquisition function $\alpha(\xv)$ on top of the SM, which encodes how attractive design points are for subsequent evaluation, and optimize it to obtain the proposed point(s) $\{\xv^{(t+1, 1)}, \ldots, \xv^{(t+1, n_\text{batch})}\}$ for new experiments. \item Evaluate the new point(s) with $f$ and add $\{(\xv^{(t+1, 1)}, y^{(t+1, 1)}), \ldots, (\xv^{(t+1, n_\text{batch})}, y^{(t+1, n_\text{batch})})\}$ to $\mathcal{D}_t$ to obtain $\mathcal{D}_{t+1}$. \item Check if the termination criterion is met; if not, return to step (a). \end{enumerate} \end{enumerate}
+\begin{enumerate} \item Sample an initial design from $\X$ and evaluate it with $f$ to obtain\\ $\mathcal{D}_0 = \{(\xv^{(0, 1)}, y^{(0, 1)}), \ldots, (\xv^{(0, n_\text{init})}, y^{(0, n_\text{init})})\}$ with $y^{(0, j)} = f(\xv^{(0, j)})$. $\mathcal{D}_t$ is called the ``archive''. \item For $t = 0, 1, 2, \dots$ repeat: \begin{enumerate} \item Fit an SM $\fh$ on the current archive $\mathcal{D}_t$ or update it with the newly added points. \item Establish an acquisition function $\alpha(\xv)$ on top of the SM, which encodes how attractive design points are for subsequent evaluation, and optimize it to obtain the proposed point(s) $\{\xv^{(t+1, 1)}, \ldots, \xv^{(t+1, n_\text{batch})}\}$ for new experiments. \item Evaluate the new point(s) with $f$ and add $\{(\xv^{(t+1, 1)}, y^{(t+1, 1)}), \ldots, (\xv^{(t+1, n_\text{batch})}, y^{(t+1, n_\text{batch})})\}$ to $\mathcal{D}_t$ to obtain $\mathcal{D}_{t+1}$. \item Check if the termination criterion is met; if not, return to step (a). \end{enumerate} \end{enumerate}

 This effectively substitutes the expensive optimization of $\fx$ in each iteration with the optimization of $\alpha(\xv)$, which inherits the search space structure from $f$, but is now cheap to evaluate.
 We will now briefly discuss the above steps, but also refer the reader to the book by Roman Garnett\cite{garnett2023} and multiple excellent surveys\cite{brochu2010,shahriari2016,frazier2018} for more details.